Be Your Own Best Friend

-Be Your Own Best Friend was Ray Stevens' sixteenth studio album as well as his fourth and final for Warner Bros.
+Be Your Own Best Friend is the sixteenth studio album by Ray Stevens as well as his fourth and final for Warner Bros.
 Records, released in 1978.
-The third track, "You've Got the Music Inside," is a re-recording of a track that was from Stevens' 1973 album Nashville.
+The third track, "You've Got the Music Inside", is a re-recording of a track that was from Stevens' 1973 album Nashville.

 All of the selections were published by Ray Stevens Music-BMI, with the exception of "You've Got the Music Inside," which was published by Ahab Music Company, Inc.-BMI.

 The title track is the album's sole single.